 - During the demolition of a building, if the process involves hazardous activities, it could lead to fire risks.

-- Fire watches will be conducted throughout the duration of the event in buildings that host dense crowds, such as public assembly areas.
+- Fire watches will be conducted throughout the event in buildings that host dense crowds, such as public assembly areas.

 - If the fire protection system, such as the fire sprinkler or fire alarm, is out of order or an outage is planned for an extended period (over 4 hours).